HowestX/howestx-docs/final.md

 Authentication is handled through standard Django.
 The Django framework provides a flexible way to handle authentication.
 It's possible to define multiple *authentication backends*, the framework will try each of them in succession until either one successfully authenticates the user, or none are left.
 User details, such as login name, email address, and for the standard backend, a password, are saved in a relational database.

+##### CAS

+LDAP isn't a great match for edX.
+It requires the installation of extra packages, requires modifications to the edX platform, and feels clunky.

+edX actually has a built-in solution for central authentication: it provides support for a Central Authentication Service server.
+Enabling a CAS server is a matter of enabling a few simple configuration entries.

+However, this is not ideal if you want to allow users to register themselves.
+You can't easily use the existig capabilities of edX/Django, you would have to write a registration handler and authentication backend for CAS, seperate from your edX codebase.

+Thus, CAS is not a good match if you want hybrid authentication (authentication through LDAP, but also allowing registering and logging in directly through edX).

 ##### Default users

+There are a number of default user accounts accounts available:

+* `staff@example.com`, password: `edx`, staff account that can create courses
+* `verified@example.com`, password: `edx`, student account for testing verified courses
+* `audit@example.com`, password: `edx`, student account for testing course auditing (meaning: following the course without paying for it)
+* `honor@example.com`, student account for testing honor code certificates

 #### LMS and CMS